Find a local pick your own farm here!

 Do not taste if you see mold on the surface, feel a slimy texture, or smell a bad odor.

 Be sure to keep the containers in an area free of insects.
-People have reported that they also wrap the top of the containers with a large old (but clean) towel, mislin or layers of cheesecloth and secure it (tie it tightly), so bugs cannot get inside!
+People have reported that they also wrap the top of the containers with a large old (but clean) towel, muslin or layers of cheesecloth and secure it (tie it tightly), so bugs cannot get inside!

-Fully fermented kraut may be kept tightly covered in the refrigerator for several months or it may be canned using a water bath canner , as follows:
+or it may be canned using a water bath canner , as follows:

 Hot pack - Bring kraut and liquid slowly to a boil in a large kettle, stirring frequently.
 Remove from heat and fill jars rather firmly with kraut and juices, leaving 1/2-inch headspace.